/ South Elgin Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your occupational accident results in a permanent disability, you may be able to receive additional benefits under Illinois law.
-These benefits are designed to compensate for the lasting impact of your injury on your future employment potential.
+If your workplace injury causes a lasting condition, you may be able to receive ongoing financial support under Illinois law.
+These benefits are designed to make up for the ongoing effects of your injury on your capacity to earn a living.

 Types of permanent disability benefits: